curl/everything-curl/libcurl-easyhandle.md

     res = curl_easy_setopt(easy_handle, CURLOPT_URL, "http://example.com/");

 Creating the easy handle and setting options on it does not make any transfer happen, and usually do not even make much more happen other than libcurl storing your wish to be used later when the transfer actually occurs.
-Lots of syntax checking and validation of the input may also be postponed, so just because `curl_easy_setopt` did not complain, it doesn't mean that the input was correct and valid; you may get an error returned later.
+Lots of syntax checking and validation of the input may also be postponed, so just because `curl_easy_setopt` did not complain, it does not mean that the input was correct and valid; you may get an error returned later.

 Read more on [easy options](libcurl-options.md) in its separate section.